“In over 20 years of training, this was one of the best courses I’ve ever attended.”

 A new regulation introduced by SafeWork NSW means that from September 1, 2024 workers involved with handling crystalline silica substances (CSS) now must be trained (defined as containing more than 1% silica).

-Ask AlertForce how we can help your organisation with other NSW SafeWork Approved Silica Awareness courses (accredited or non-accredited options).
+Ask AlertForce how we can help your organisation with other NSW SafeWork Approved Silica Awareness Training Online courses (accredited or non-accredited options).
+Note: Nationally Recognised online is defined as via Live Webinar and certain conditions apply.

 Accredited options include CPCSIL3001 Work with products and materials containing crystalline silica and CPCSIL4001 Supervise and manage work with products and materials generating respirable crystalline silica.